 Start of hike – the wooden totems

-The nearest access to 🌉 the bridge is from the small car park at the junction of route de Marie Paradis and the route du Lac Vert.
+The nearest access to 🌉 the bridge is from the small car park at the junction of route de Marie Paradis and the route du Lac Vert, though this is only available for ♿️ mobilité réduite.

 Here you will find a couple of wooden totems by A. Cardenas, testimony to Passy’s rich art history.

-It is a short short walk to the bridge (10mins) from the car park (20mins aller-retour), making it the perfect short walk for little ones or older relatives not able to walk too far (also possible with a bike or draisienne): a slight uphill saunter, 🌉 an amazing landmark to experience, 🗻 super views of Mont-Blanc . . .
-The walk could be extended by starting from Plateau d’Assy (at the ⛪ church, for example);
+It is a short walk to the bridge from 🅿️ the mobilité réduite car park (10mins), making it the perfect short walk for older relatives not able to walk too far: a slight uphill saunter, 🌉 an amazing landmark to experience, 🗻 super views of Mont-Blanc . . .

-[ note: ❄️ in wintertime, and as long as there is not too much snow underfoot, you won’t need snowshoes on this short walk from the car park (20 minutes aller-retour), though you might consider waterproof boots, detachable crampons and walking poles for comfort. ]
+[ note: ❄️ in wintertime, and as long as there is not too much snow underfoot, you won’t need snowshoes on this short walk, though you might consider waterproof boots, detachable crampons and walking poles for comfort. ]

 The 🌉 Passerelle Himalayenne sits 20m above the 💦 Nant Bordon ravine and allows you to access the 💦 Lac Vert via the original route du Lac Vert,